codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Fast loading for Current State tab in the GitOps Apps dashboard for Argo CD applications with hundreds of resources.

 ### Beta features
 This section describes features and enhancements currently in Beta.
+Note that these features may not be available to on-premises customers.
+Please consult with Customer Support for details.

 #### GitOps: Diff View for out-of-sync applications